UniversalScheduleStandard/UniversalScheduleStandard/README.md

 # Examples

 See the [small sample file](/samples/small_sample_schedule.uss) in the [/samples](samples/) folder for a brief example.
 To keep the sample file as readable as possible, it only contains one scene and a few elements.
-A full schedule would of course contain more data.
+A [full sample schedule](/samples/full_sample_schedule.uss) of course contains more data and illustrates a real world implementation of the standard on a full schedule.

 # Documentation